When it comes to packing, space in our backpacks is at a premium. Therefore, we're always searching for the best travel essentials.

-Extra battery power is just one of those resources you never know when you will need.
+Extra battery power is just one of those resources you never know when you'll need.

 It is almost inevitable, though, you will encounter a time while traveling when the extra phone charge could come in handy (like me this morning while trying to find my hostel).

-In my opinion, the purpose of an external battery source is for emergencies, and having a battery source which can be charged by the sun is the safest bet.
+In my opinion, the purpose of an external battery source is for emergencies, and having a battery source that can be charged by the sun is the safest bet.